Fast Track Your Career in Australia as a Petroleum Engineer

 For Australia

-In Australia, the Skills Assessment Authority for Petroleum Engineers is Engineers Australia.
-Engineers Australia conducts a CDR Report assessment to determine whether an applicant's engineering qualifications and work experience are equivalent to Australian standards.
+In Australia, Engineers Australia serves as the official Skills Assessment Authority for Petroleum Engineers.
+Through a comprehensive Competency Demonstration Report (CDR) assessment, Engineers Australia rigorously evaluates whether an applicant’s engineering qualifications and professional experience meet Australian standards.

 For New Zealand